-To learn survival skills as the basis for future fieldwork.
-Activities include:
+To learn survival skills as the basis for future fieldwork through wildlife observation and mountaineering

 Students learn about animal welfare in captive animals.
 They will engage in activities for environmental enrichment, feeding enrichment, and cognitive enrichment.
 They will also learn basics of behavioral observation and comparative cognitive science which are needed in practicing and evaluating those enrichment activities.